JaxonAdams/JaxonAdams/README.md

 ---

 ## About Me
 I am a software engineer from Eagle Mountain, Utah.
-I currently work at LoanPro as a Product Integrations Engineer.
+I currently work at LoanPro, where I specialize in backend and infrastructure.
 Known for being quality driven and passionate about finding fast, efficient solutions to problems, I am a great asset to any team!

  - I am always learning new technologies and languages to improve my diverse skillset!
  - You can view my various projects in my [portfolio](https://jaxon-adams.onrender.com/)!